Barnwell: How a team could trade its young QB starter and thrive

 The cheat code to unlock a Super Bowl-caliber team in the modern NFL is to find a useful quarterback on a rookie deal.
-It has been clear going back to the early days of this CBA, when the Seahawks surrounded Russell Wilson with stars and nearly claimed consecutive championships.
-Last year, the Eagles built a team around Carson Wentz talented enough to win even after Wentz down because of a torn ACL.
-Tom Brady is obviously not on a rookie deal, but the Patriots have made it to the Super Bowl four times under the new CBA with Brady on a below-market contract.
+It has been clear going back to the early days of this collective bargaining agreement, when the Seahawks surrounded Russell Wilson with stars and nearly claimed consecutive championships.
+Last year, the Eagles built a team around Carson Wentz talented enough to win even after Wentz went down because of a torn ACL.
+Tom Brady is obviously not on a rookie deal, but the Patriots have made it to the Super Bowl four times under the current CBA with Brady on a below-market contract.

 Teams have realized this, of course, which is why we've seen them go on a spending spree to surround their young quarterbacks with stars while they remain cheap:

-The Rams traded up for Jared Goff in 2016 and then acquired Brandin Cooks, Marcus Peters, Aqib Talib, and Ndamukong Suh this year, while signing Cooks, Todd Gurley and Aaron Donald to massive extensions while Goff is still making peanuts.
+The Rams traded up for Jared Goff in 2016 and then acquired Brandin Cooks, Marcus Peters, Aqib Talib and Ndamukong Suh this year, while signing Cooks, Todd Gurley and Aaron Donald to massive extensions while Goff is still making peanuts.

-The Eagles brought back virtually everyone of consequence from their Super Bowl team while locking up new acquisitions like Alshon Jeffery and Tim Jernigan over the past 12 months.
+The Eagles brought back virtually everyone of consequence from their Super Bowl team while locking up new acquisitions such as Alshon Jeffery and Tim Jernigan over the past 12 months.

 The Chiefs signed Sammy Watkins with the money they saved by replacing Alex Smith with Patrick Mahomes.